ballerina-platform/ballerina-lang/stdlib/email/src/main/ballerina/src/email/Module.md

 #### SMTP Client

-To send an email using the SMTP protocol, you must first create a `email:SmtpClient` object.
-The code for creating a `email:SmtpClient` can be found below.
+To send an email using the SMTP protocol, you must first create an `email:SmtpClient` object.
+The code for creating an `email:SmtpClient` can be found below.

 ##### Creating a client